jmesparre/jm/memory-bank/techContext.md

 - **Building:** `npm run build` compiles the project for production.
 - **Linting:** `npm run lint` is used to enforce code style and identify potential issues.
 - **Component Management:** The presence of `components.json` suggests the use of a tool like the shadcn/ui CLI for managing UI components.
+- **Backend/CMS Tools:** Tools specific to the chosen backend (Supabase CLI, Netlify CLI) and headless CMS (Sanity CLI, Strapi CLI) will be used for setup, development, and content management.